placidmoon1/Learning-Programming-Langauges/Learning Java/Basic Syntax/Ch. 5 More On Classes.md

 #### An abstract class has three pecularities:
 1. It cannot be instantiated (i.e. an object of an abstract class cannot be created)
 2. Abstract methods must be in abstract classes.
-3. To use an abstract class, you need to inherit the class into another class using *extends*.
+3. To use an abstract class, you need to inherit the class into another class using the keyword *extends*.